-In the quarter, we booked contracts for train control hardware, project, and services and multiyear orders for freight cars components in the U.S. As you would expect, we are very focused on helping our U.S. customers, both freight and transit, meet their PTC goals for the year.
-We have, as an example, established a war room to track progress on our project and have added resources as necessary.
+In the quarter, we booked contracts for train control hardware, projects and services and multi-year orders for freight cars components in the U.S. As you would expect, we are very focused on helping our U.S. customers both Freight and Transit, meet their PTC goals for the year.

-Meanwhile, international rail markets in Brazil and Australia are stronger this year, and we are now operating facilities in both Turkey and India to take advantage of growth opportunities in those markets.

-And our non-rail business is benefiting from growth in the oil and gas market, with our backlog for industrial heat exchangers near a record high.
+We have as an example, established a [indiscernible] (24:08) to track progress on our project and have added resources as necessary.
+Meanwhile, international rail markets in Brazil and Australia are stronger this year and we are now operating facilities in both Turkey and India to take advantage of growth opportunities in those market.
+And our non-rail business is benefiting from growth in the oil and gas market, with our backlog for industrial heat exchanger near a record high.
 Ray?